LarsImNetz/chaoslab/README.md

 [![pipeline status](https://gitlab.com/chaoslab/chaoslab-overlay/badges/develop/pipeline.svg)](https://gitlab.com/chaoslab/chaoslab-overlay/commits/develop)

-The scope of this overlay is to maintain ebuilds for packages related to secure communication, cryptography, cryptocurrency, server-side applications, and other things that I'm interested in.
-You may check [LISTING.md](LISTING.md) to see a list of available packages and their associated description.

-This overlay also includes full support for `libressl` USE flag and **OpenRC**, but unfortunately the support for **systemd** has been less than stellar because I don't have any machines to test its _unit_ files.
-If you have spare time and would like to improve it, please [contribute](CONTRIBUTING.md).
+The scope of this overlay is to maintain ebuilds for packages related to secure communication, cryptocurrency, server-side applications, and other things that I'm interested in.
+Also, it includes full support for `libressl` USE flag and **OpenRC**, but unfortunately the support for **systemd** has been _less than stellar_, as I don't have any machines to test its _unit_ files.

+You may check [LISTING.md](LISTING.md) to see a list of supported packages and their associated description.
+If you have spare time and would like to improve, please take a moment to review the [contribution guidelines](CONTRIBUTING.md).
+Also, don’t forget to ★ if the overlay is somewhat useful to you.

 **DISCLAIMER:** As I don't have the resources, nor the time to make stable ebuilds in the same way Gentoo developers do, all ebuilds are permanently kept